obrl-soil/slga/README.md

 slga
 ====

-slga offers the ability to download geographic subsets of raster data from the Soil and Landscape Grid of Australia.
+slga offers the ability to download geographic subsets of raster data from the [Soil and Landscape Grid of Australia](www.clw.csiro.au/aclep/soilandlandscapegrid/).
+The Grid was generated in 2014 from a compilation of Australian soil and landscape data and contains a set of modelled soil attributes that meet the [globalsoilmap.net](http://globalsoilmap.net/) specification.

+Also available for download are a set of terrain and climate covariates considered useful in soils modelling.
+These are primarily derived from [GeoScience Australia's](http://www.ga.gov.au/) [SRTM DEM products](http://www.ga.gov.au/scientific-topics/national-location-information/digital-elevation-data).

+All products are returned in GDA94 long/lat (EPSG:4283) and have a cell resolution of 3" (roughly 90m).

 Installation
 ------------